-Are you planning to sell your home?
+Are you planning to sell your home this year?

 I bet you want the best price you can get, bit it’s no easy task to set the price for your home, which is probably your most valuable asset.